albertwujj/albertwujj.github.io/_posts/2019-05-17-Tweeting-towards-the-infinite-potential-of-humans.md

 We believe everyone has limitless potential with two things: Zero external pressure.
 One hundred percent self-honesty.
-The latter follows the former, but you can't have the one without the other.
+The latter follows the former, but you can't have one without the other.

 Everything is constructed.
 Everything is an opinion.
 How do we even function?
 The answer is calm, honest, incremental communication.

 So much of creation has two orthogonal parts.
-In writing you have to deliberately alternate between creating and critiquing, but not do both at same time.
+In writing you have to deliberately alternate between creating and critiquing, but not both at the same time.

 Anxiety resulting in more reflection/reconsideration is actually a double-benefit: once it serves a purpose you can let it go.